m2osw/prinbee/doc/SCHEMA.md

 The `any` type means any of the other types can be used for this data.
 For this to work, we actually include the type along the data.
-TBD: we may use this special type when converting a column from one type to another.

 #### Composite: Structure